The First Promo For ‘A Double Shot Of Love’ With Vinny & Pauly D Has Dropped, And Fans Are Losing It

 Vinny Guadagnino and Pauly DelVecchio are ready for some GTL — gym, tan, and love.
 The duo, who share some hilarious “bromance” antics on Jersey Shore and Jersey Shore: Family Vacation, have scored their own reality-based dating show on MTV called A Double Shot of Love.
 Though buzz about the show has been ongoing for a few months, the reality stars just dropped the first promo for their new series — causing fans of the Jersey natives to lose their minds.

-In the short clip posted by Guadagnino to Instagram, the two bachelors held up roses dyed in the colors of the Italian flag, while rocking suits with the sleeves trimmed off revealing their muscular arms — in true Guido style.
+In the short clip posted by Guadagnino to Instagram, the two bachelors held up roses dyed in the colors of the Italian flag while rocking suits with the sleeves trimmed off, revealing their muscular arms — in true Guido style.
 The video showed the two getting ready to find love — lacing up their dress shoes, fixing a blinged-out watch, dabbing on their signature chapstick, and, of course, loading DelVecchio’s blowout with hairspray.

 “Will you accept these bros?”
 Guadagnino asked while holding up the colorful flower, flashing a mega-watt smile toward the camera.

 A Double Shot of Love will follow 20 women as they vie for the attention of the two Italian-American men.
-Guadagnino revealed that he and DelVecchio will be living in a house with the contestants, and People Magazine revealed that in a twist from other dating shows of it’s kind, the men will also be competing with each other for the women’s attention.
+Guadagnino revealed that he and DelVecchio will be living in a house with the contestants, and People Magazine revealed that in a twist from other dating shows of its kind, the men will also be competing with each other for the women’s attention.

 “LOVE THIS!
 You guys crack me up!
 Love your bromance,” one fan gushed.